Instant Pot Pressure Cooker Chinese Orange Pepper Chicken & Rice is cooked in one pot, along with the Rice.

 - Select Sauté or Browning on your Pressure Cooker and allow to heat.

-- Add Ghee and toss in all chicken, shaking off any excess potato starch prior to place in the cooking pot.
+Add Ghee and toss in all chicken, shaking off any excess potato starch prior to placing in the cooking pot.

 Lightly brown chicken on all sides.